ofiwg/libfabric/man/fi_endpoint.3.md

   associated resource.

 *info*
-: Details about the fabric interface endpoint to be opened, obtained from fi_getinfo.
+: Details about the fabric interface endpoint to be opened.
+  The struct fi_info must have been obtained using either fi_getinfo() or fi_dupinfo().

 *ep*
 : A fabric endpoint.